 According to veterinarians, when is it time to euthanize a dog?
 After working at a vet AND having 2 of my own dogs put to sleep recently, I can help you get through this difficult time.
 Here’s everything you need to know about when to euthanize a dog.
 Here are 5 signs that it’s time.
 Plus advice that other veterinarians have personally given me.
 And the official Quality of Life Scale for dogs — to help you gauge your dog’s quality of life.

-Is your doggie getting up there in years?
-Some senior dogs require special diets and accommodations as the years begin to add up.
+Is your dog getting up there in years?
+Some old dogs require special diets and accommodations as the years begin to add up.
 Here you'll find the signs of aging you should be on the lookout for.
 Each of them requires special attention for senior dogs.

 Switching dog food will happen at least twice in your dog’s life: 1) as they transition from puppy to adult, and 2) as they transition from adult to senior dog.
 You can’t just change dog food overnight though!
 Here are the steps to transition your dog with ease to a new food in 5 or 10 days — whether you’re switching from puppy food to adult dog food, from adult food to senior dog food, or there’s some other reason for you to switch food (like allergies, weight issues, health concerns, etc.)